gccloudone/aurora/content/en/team/standard-operating-procedures/adding-components-aurora-platform-chart.en.md

 Bump the version number specified in the `Chart.yaml` file located under `aurora-platform`.

+### 9. Create a pull request

+Once you've pushed up your branch with all the changes, create a pull request and request a review from the team.

 ### 9. Deploy & test

-Once your pull request is merged, you can patch the `version` field in the `config.yaml` to the new version of the aurora-platform chart.
+Once your pull request is approved, merge in your pull request.
+You can patch the `version` field in the `config.yaml` to the new version of the aurora-platform chart.
 Once completed, the new `Applications` should be visible in the ArgoCD instance from where you can manually sync the application & have the resources deployed onto the cluster.
 Test the component and validate it functions as expected.